ursl/tessie/README.md

 make

-# RPC communication now works from MAC to raspberry pi
+# RPC communication now works from MAC and/or linux to raspberry pi
-but compiling the lib for the client on pi currently not finished